The conic geometry of rectangles inscribed in lines: Rectangle loci as cone intersections

 By ``a pair of lines'' we continue to mean a pair of a distinct lines, and by ``two pairs of lines'' we mean two distinct pairs of lines.
 While the lines in each pair are distinct, the two pairs may share a line.

-\begin{definition} Consider two pairs of lines in the plane.
-The {\it rectangle locus} for the two pairs is the locus of points, each of which occurs as the center of a rectangle (possibly degenerate) inscribed in the two pairs of lines, such that one diagonal of the rectangle joins the lines in one pair and the other joins the lines in the other pair. \end{definition}
+\begin{definition} The {\it rectangle locus} for two pairs of lines is the locus of points that occur as the center of a rectangle (possibly degenerate) inscribed in the two pairs of lines and that one diagonal of the rectangle joins the lines in one pair and the other joins the lines in the other pair. \end{definition}

 Given the rectangle locus for two pairs of lines, the rectangles inscribed in the pairing can be reconstructed from their centers, and hence from the points on the locus.
-If at most one pair consists of parallel lines, then Lemma~\ref{basic} can be used to obtain the vertices of the rectangle.
-If both pairs consist of parallel lines, then a point on the rectangle locus will occur as the center of infinitely many rectangles inscribed in the pairs, but it is not hard to work out what these rectangles are.
+If at least one pair consists of parallel lines, then a point on the rectangle locus will occur as the center of more than one rectangle inscribed in the pairs, but it is not hard to work out what these rectangles are.
 Finding the centers of all rectangles inscribed in four distinct lines amounts to finding 21 rectangle loci.
 (We are not counting the degenerate rectangles whose vertices lie on a single line.)
 This is because there are 6 pairs of lines among the four.
-Each of these 6 pairs has an easily locatable line that is the rectangle locus for the rectangles whose vertices lie on only the two lines in the pair.
-Next, choosing all 12 groups of two pairs that have a line in common, we apply the results of this section to describe the rectangle loci for rectangles having vertices on exactly 3 of the 4 lines.\footnote{In the case of two pairs sharing a line, it is not too difficult to see that the rectangle locus will be a degenerate hyperbola if neither pair consists of parallel lines, but we postpone a proof of this to a future paper so as to derive it as a corollary of more general theorems that are in a different vein than those of the present paper.} Finally, choosing the 3 groups of pairs that have no lines in common, we find the rectangle loci for rectangles having vertices on all 4 lines.
+For each pair that is not parallel, we can find rectangles inscribed on the two lines in the pair and having center at the intersection of the pair.
+Next, choosing all 12 groups of two pairs that have a line in common, we apply the results of this section to describe the rectangle loci for rectangles having vertices on exactly 3 of the 4 lines.\footnote{In the case of two pairs sharing a line, it is not too difficult to see that the rectangle locus will be a degenerate hyperbola if neither pair consists of parallel lines; see \cite{OW2}.} Finally, choosing the 3 groups of pairs that have no lines in common, we find the rectangle loci for rectangles having vertices on all 4 lines.
 It is this last case that is the most substantial and the case to which we devote much of this section and the next.

-\begin{remark} Since a parallelogram is a convex quadrilateral whose diagonals meet at their midpoints and a rectangle is a parallelogram whose diagonals are of equal length, the rectangle locus for two pairs of lines in the plane can also be viewed in rectangle-free terms as the the locus of points that occur as a midpoint of two line segments of equal length, one joining the lines in the first pair and the other joining the lines in the second pair. \end{remark}

-The relevance of the previous sections to rectangle loci is that these loci are precisely the projections of the intersections of the surfaces generated by the pairs of lines: